History of DoorDash in Timeline

 March 2025: Partnership with Klarna

-In March 2025, DoorDash announced a partnership with Klarna, a Buy Now, Pay Later (BNPL) service, allowing customers to schedule small payments over time.
-The decision received criticism due to concerns about increasing household debt.
+In March 2025, DoorDash announced a partnership with Klarna, a Buy Now, Pay Later (BNPL) service, to allow customers to schedule small payments over time.
+This decision was met with widespread criticism and internet mockery due to concerns about increasing household debt in America.

 April 2025: Initial Offer to Acquire Deliveroo